nislab/gensync-benchmarking/README.md

 12. CuckooSync
 13. BloomFilterSync
 14. MET_IBLTSync
-Each Protocol has unique set of parameters.
+Each Protocol has a unique set of parameters.

-- CPI
+CPI
 ```
 m_bar: <INT>
 bits: <INT>